parth1625/heroku_project/README.md

 	Pay attention to the above database user and connection url as we will use it in the following steps.

+6. Configure Django db settings-

-6. In the DATABASE section of yourapp/settings.py, set the DATABASES['TEST']['NAME'] key with the database name of the new db, e.g. d1jjjjjjj23b
+	In the DATABASE section of yourapp/settings.py, set the DATABASES['TEST']['NAME'] key with the database name of the new db, e.g. d1jjjjjjj23b

 	Visit here for example: https://simpleit.rocks/python/django/use-postgresql-database-in-heroku-for-testing-django/

 7. Set DATABASE_URL environment-

 	For Linux/Mac,

 		export DATABASE_URL='<connection URL>'

 	For Windows,

 		set DATABASE_URL='<connection URL>'

 # Deploy again after changes:
 - git add .